Accent Method Course Weekend: London

 WHAT WILL YOU LEARN?

-The Accent Method is a holistic therapy regime designed to co-ordinate respiration, phonation, articulation and resonance to produce clear and well-modulated speech.
-It originated with Danish Phonetician, Svend Smith in 1930s and is widely used in Scandinavia and on the Continent.
-It is an effective rehabilitation technique for voice disorders and stammering, and has also been used as a valuable method of vocal training for healthy voices.
+The Accent Method is a holistic therapy regime designed to co-ordinate respiration, phonation, articulation and resonance to produce clear and effective voicing and communication skills.
+It originated with Danish Phonetician, Svend Smith, and is widely used in Scandinavia and Europe.
+It is evidence based as an effective rehabilitation technique for voice disorders, stammering and for developing healthy voices in readiness for singing and acting performance.

 0930 The Accent Method – background and rationale

 1030 Assessing breathing/ways to set up abdominal breathing